How Blind, Buried and Through-Hole Vias Can Impact Your PCB Design

 Vias and multi-layered boards go together hand-in-hand, and when doing anything to more than one board cost considerations must come into play.
 This includes the drilling of the via’s holes through not just one, but two, three, even four boards at precisely the same location.
 If there are even slight tolerance errors in the drilling and stacking process, the board might as well be trash.

 To alleviate this, manufacturers must have their machines and tolerances down to fractions of millimeters, which of course, will add considerable costs to the manufacturing and assembly process.
 As always, be sure to contact your manufacturer(s) as far in advance as possible in order to gain their limitations and capabilities before you travel too far down the via rabbit hole (or green tube, whichever you prefer).

 Are Vias Right for Your Design?

 This advancement in PCB design isn’t cutting edge, nor is it rocket science, but careful consideration should be made if you are to embark down this path.
 The complexity that they can add, cost, and overall implementation challenges might send some running for hills.
 If implemented correctly, however, you will reap an innumerable amount of space saved, lowered parasitic capacitance and a generally awesome looking Super Mario inspired board.

 With a new understanding of what vias are, how they can assist in designs, and the natural drawbacks of them, have you determined if they might be correct for you?
 If not, there’s always something which will be correct for you: strong PCB design software.
 Your design methodology should be as smooth as Super Mario Odyssey feels compared to Super Mario World, and Altium Designer® can keep you moving forward with an intuitive, unified design environment.

-If you’d like to see what Altium design software can do for your multi-layered PCB with vias incorporated, talk to an Altium expert today.
+If you’d like to see what Altium Designer software can do for your multi-layered printed circuit board with vias incorporated, talk to an Altium Designer expert today.